 I used a mixture of flours - wheat, quinoa and oat.

 The recipe can be adjusted for spiciness.
 Popeye’s Chicken isn’t very spicy and I wish it were hotter.
 Feel free to add other spices, experimentation often leads to something great or at least a great disaster which is exciting also.
 This recipe is deliberately generic and made as safe as possible.
 Of course, if you are allergic to peanuts, try another oil that can be used in deep-frying.
-I am not sure how olive oil would react to this temperature.

 For hot sauce, anything you use will be okay.
 A red pepper sauce will get you closer to what it should taste like.
 I guess Tabasco would work okay, but I am not a fan of that.
 Popeye’s is vaguely Cajun, so I used a vaguely Cajun hot sauce: Zatarain’s Cajun Hot Sauce.
 Real Cajun food items are impossible to get where I live, but I got a Cajun cookbook, so I can learn more about it.

 Next time I might try a habanero, scotch bonnet or even a ghost pepper sauce.